-Most American Adoptees Can’t Access Their Birth Certificates.
-That Could Be About to Change.
+Most American adoptees can't access their birth certificates.
+That could soon change.

-In 1963, when Carole Whitehead was an unwed, eighteen-year-old mother in New York, she placed her baby up for adoption.
+In 1963, when Carole Whitehead was an unwed 18-year-old mother in New York, she placed her baby up for adoption.
 This had always been the plan, but she asked for the record to be open so that one day, if her son was interested, he would be able to contact her.

 “Don’t tell me I want confidentiality,” Whitehead remembers telling hospital staff.
 “I don’t want confidentiality.”
 But the process was unclear, and she felt forced into handing over her child to an adoption agency without being informed of her legal rights.
 “I wasn’t promised confidentiality,” says Whitehead, who is now an adoptee rights advocate.
 “We never asked for it.”